 Who we are

 We are a group of Gloucester residents committed to ending the use of rat poisons that harm raptors and other wildlife.
-Alongside Mass Audubon and other wildlife advocates, we are working towards reducing the use of rodenticides in Gloucester and across Massachusetts.
+Alongside Mass Audubon and over 40 other partners, including 30+ Massachusetts cities and towns, we are working towards reducing the use of rodenticides in Gloucester and across Massachusetts.

 Why Wildlife Needs Our Help